openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 QOS
 ---

-The Spectrum Virtualize family driver provides QOS support for storage volumes by controlling the I/O amount.
+The Storage Virtualize family driver provides QOS support for storage volumes by controlling the I/O amount.
 QOS is enabled by editing the ``etc/cinder/cinder.conf`` file and setting the ``storwize_svc_allow_tenant_qos`` to ``True``.

-There are three ways to set the Spectrum Virtualize family ``IOThrotting`` parameter for storage volumes:
+There are three ways to set the Storage Virtualize family ``IOThrotting`` parameter for storage volumes:

 -  Add the ``qos:IOThrottling`` key into a QOS specification and